ClojureBridge/curriculum/outline/setup_win7.md

 ## Installing Nightcode

 Go to the [Nightcode site](https://sekao.net/nightcode/).
 On the page there, click the "Free Download" link and you will download a .jar file.
 There should now be a file named `nightcode-0.4.7-standalone.jar` in your Downloads folder.
 If Java is installed, you can double click the JAR file to run it.
-Depending on your Mac's security settings, you may see an error message that says the author of the file can't be verified.
-You'll be able to run Nightcode if you relax the security settings.

 The first time you launch Nightcode it will look like this: